Before seeking approval for construction plans and work, consider what projects may be exempt from the approval process.

-The requirements for exemptions vary according to the type of project.
+The DA exemptions vary according to the type of project you are considering.

-While some developments may be exempt from development approval, they may still require building approval.
-For example, a single house in a new housing estate will be exempt from development approval provided it meets certain design and siting requirements of relevant Territory Plan codes, but will still require building approval.
+For example, a single house in a new housing estate may be exempt from development approval if it meets certain design and siting requirements of relevant Territory Plan Codes, but will still require building approval.

 Certifier's role in exempt development

 In relation to development, before issuing a building approval, a building certifier must be satisfied that:

 - building work that does not have a development approval meets the relevant development exemption criteria and does not require a development application

 - related sitework, such as tree protection and tree removal and excavation required for the building work shown in a building approval application is either:

 - exempt from requiring development approval, if the exemption requirements for the building work also require the sitework to be exempt, or